There’s plenty of great food to try in Prague. Czech cuisine may seem like a mashup of neighbouring specialities, but

 If you are on a health kick, Prague may not be the destination for you.
 The Czech Republic is known for being one of the unhealthiest countries in the world and with beer that flows like water and rarely a menu item that isn’t meaty, covered in cream, fried or all three it isn’t hard to see why.

 But if it’s comfort food you’re after, this is the place.
 Stews, fried goodness, pastries, and thick hot chocolate are among the must-tries.
-Here’s my recommendation for what to try in Prague and some great places to eat.
+Here’s my recommendation for what food to try in Prague and some great places to eat.

 Food and drink to try in Prague

 Trdelnik is hands down the best food to try in Prague!
 The Czechs make these delightful desserts by rolling pastry around a stick about the size of my arm and then grilling it over hot coals.
 The result is a hollow, doughnut-like treat sprinkled in cinnamon and sugar.
 They taste amazing on their own, but for an extra treat try it with extra fillings and toppings.

 A plain one will set you back 60kc (about £2).
-I actually filled up on them for lunch one day and heard about an Aussie guy that basically lived off of them his whole time in Prague, tucking away about seven a day!
+I actually filled up on them for lunch one day.
+Later, I heard about an Aussie guy that basically lived off of them his whole time in Prague, tucking away about seven a day!

 Prague is famous for the stuff and on many menus it’s cheaper to get a 0.3L glass than it is to get water (seriously).
 Pilsners are everywhere and taste so fresh.
 I quite like beer (more than wine, I know I’m odd) so couldn’t wait to have a nice glass or five.
 Even if it isn’t your usual drink, if you are able to have it, I’d definitely recommend at least trying a brew while you’re there.